Welcome to Key Stage One 2017 – 2018

 General Information & Homework

-Spellings: 6 spellings will be sent home on Monday and tested the following week.
+Spellings: spellings will be sent home in a yellow book on Fridays and tested the following week on Fridays.
 These will be phonics related for Year 1 and spelling patterns for Year 2.
-These Results will not be sent home.
+These Results will be sent home in the yellow book.
+Please practise your spellings on separate paper and not in your yellow book.

 Music – Sing along